upasadena/interactive-cyoa-tutorial/README.md

 CYOA.

 ## Contributing
-To contribute to this, simply fork this repository and open a pull request.
+To contribute to this, simply fork this repository, make your changes, and open a pull request.

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for specifics.